le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 - chef
 - solo
 ---
 Hello my dear friends.
-Today we will continue talk about Chef Solo.
-All example code you can find here: [github.com/le0pard/chef-solo-example/tree/2.0](https://github.com/le0pard/chef-solo-example/tree/2.0).
+Today we will continue to talk about Chef Solo.
+You can find all example code here: [github.com/le0pard/chef-solo-example/tree/2.0](https://github.com/le0pard/chef-solo-example/tree/2.0).

-In [the previous article](/2013/01/04/chef-solo-getting-started-part-1/) we discussed how to use Chef Solo, learned about knife, librarian and vagrant tools, which help us to use and testing Chef Solo kitchen.
+In [the previous article](/2013/01/04/chef-solo-getting-started-part-1/) we discussed how to use Chef Solo, learned about knife, librarian and vagrant tools, which help us to use and test Chef Solo kitchen.
 In this article we will learn cookbook structure and will write own cookbook.

 # Cookbook

-Cookbook is a collection of Chef recipes.
-All cookbooks like a Chef written on [Ruby](http://www.ruby-lang.org/).
+A cookbook is a collection of Chef recipes.
+All cookbooks like a Chef are written in [Ruby](http://www.ruby-lang.org/).
 You already have seen how we get nginx cookbook and use "source" recipe from it to install nginx on our server.
-Let's look on the structure of this cookbook:
+Let's look at the structure of this cookbook:

 {% highlight bash %}
 $ ls -la cookbooks/nginx